 - Enhancing enforcement capacity at the local, national, and international levels, and

 - Strategically scaling-up enforcement at key trade ports.

-While the legal framework for wildlife protection and regulation of wildlife trade is relatively well developed in Indonesia, there have historically been a number of significant loopholes which are facilitating or enabling the continuing illegal trade of legally protected, and otherwise threatened species in Indonesia.
+While the legal framework for wildlife protection and regulation of wildlife trade is relatively well developed in Indonesia, smugglers have found a number of loopholes which are facilitating or enabling the continuing illegal trade of legally protected, and otherwise threatened species in Indonesia.
 This project is working to address these issues.

 Protecting global wildlife